RubStadel/quickmaths/README.md

 * [x] change symbols for resultsOverlay to include unicode characters instead of '*' and '/'
 * [x] add 'play again' button to resultsOverlay
 * [x] test sending data of multiple games at once
+* [x] rename files to reflect the game mode they are associated with

 ### Server